-Seeing a lump or protrusion in your belly while doing situps can be alarming, especially if there are more than one.
-The most likely cause of the protrusion, or protrusions, is a hernia -- a weakness in the wall of the abdominal tissue.
+Seeing your stomach protrude when doing sit-ups can be alarming, especially if there are more than one.
+The most likely cause of the protrusion, or protrusions, is a hernia — a weakness in the wall of the abdominal tissue.

 A hernia can occur anywhere in the body but happens most often in the abdominal area, particularly the inguinal, or pelvic, region.
-The hernia is the result of an organ or intestine poking through the peritoneum -- the lining of the abdominal cavity —and making your stomach bulge during sit-ups.
+The hernia is the result of an organ or intestine poking through the peritoneum — the lining of the abdominal cavity —and making your stomach bulge during sit-ups.

-Many times, hernias have no symptoms, and you may not notice it until you put exceptional pressure on the abdomen, such as when you perform a situp or bend over at the waist.
+Many times, hernias have no symptoms, and you may not notice it until you put exceptional pressure on the abdomen, such as when you perform a sit-up or bend over at the waist.
 Some hernias can cause discomfort, and the discomfort can get worse when you put pressure on the belly.

 Other common causes of hernias are obesity or sudden weight gain, chronic coughing, lifting heavy weights, pregnancy, chronic constipation and any other activity that causes you to constantly strain the abdominal muscles.
 Poor nutrition, cystic fibrosis, smoking and overexertion can also lead to a hernia.

 In some cases, a less-invasive surgery known as laparoscopic surgery, which uses a camera and smaller incisions, may be performed.
-According to PubMed Health, most surgeries are done using cloth patches to plug the hole.
+According to Cleveland Clinic, most surgeries are done using stitches or a synthetic mesh to plug the hole.
 If the hernia is painful, turns red or purple, or you have nausea and vomiting along with the pain, seek immediate medical attention.